 Stash is an investment app that helps new investors build their portfolios.
-The four-year-old company based out of New York City also offers online bank accounts and cash-back debit cards with rewards available at select merchants.
-More 3.5 million Americans use the service, per Stash’s website.
-The average age of a Stash user is 29, and the average income is less than $50,000 per year, according to TechCrunch.
+The four-year-old company based out of New York City also offers online bank accounts and debit cards1 Stock-Back® rewards from all merchants on qualifying purchases.2 More than 4 million Americans use the service, per Stash’s website.

 - Low $5 account minimum